When do I need to file for spousal support?

 Finally, if you are separated but not yet divorced from your spouse, you may still qualify for what’s known as post-separation support, which can provide you with money awards until a permanent alimony agreement is reached.

-The different types of North Carolina alimony and how spousal support payment are determined are complex matters that legal help from Charles R. Ullman & Associates will help you understand.
+The different types of North Carolina alimony and how spousal support payments are determined are complex matters that legal help from Charles R. Ullman & Associates will help you understand.
 While your goal may be to maximize alimony, your spouse’s might be just the opposite, and we will fight to protect your interests.